miri-lang/miri/README.md

 ## Features

 * Static typing.
+* Compileable.
+Tests are part of the compilation.
 * Folder structure and file names play key role in namespacing:
   * Folder name is part of a namespace.
   * File name is also a type name.
 Full type name example: `Blog/Users/User` corresponds to `Blog/Users/User.mi` file.